- General safety

 Hot Lab Entry Protocol

-Please adhere to the Covid-19 policy update released by the faculty of Science on July 9th.
+Please adhere to the SFU's Covid-19 policy and refer to the Faculty of Science Covid-19 update on May 5th, 2022.

 Prior to placing your order for radioisotopes, consider the following: